LapTQ/hello-cpp/summaries/behind-the-scene.md

 * Function templates can be overloaded.
 * A **non-type template parameter**: a template parameter with a fixed type that serves as a placeholder for a constexpr value.
 * Functions implicitly instantiated from templates are implicitly inline.
+* There are cases where you may want to provide a slightly different implementation for a specific type:
+    1. Solution 1 (does not work for class type): define a non-template function for that specific type.
+That function will take precedence over the template function during overload resolution.
+    2. Solution 2: use **template specialization**.
+This solution achieves the same effect. (see code in github lesson).

+    Partial template specialization: as of the time of writing (C++23) functions cannot be partially specialized, only classes can be partially specialized. (see code in github lesson)

 ## Value categories